tonyh1306/OBRE-Vision-through-a-screen/intellij/doc/iteration-plan.md

 ## Clarification

 Real-time object recognition in live recording is our highest priority use case as it is the main function of the app and decides its usability.
-After that, we want to focus on image-processing as a second option for the user to be able to upload a previously taken image.
+This iteration we spent a lot of time trying to get this and the Gemini API to work.
 Then, we have text-recognition that we want to focus on last as it is not the focus of our app. text-recognition is also not a pervasive element.
+We may work on this on after we get everything working.
+We want to improve the UI after our functionality improves